 -

-Consistent and standardized navigation helps users quickly understand the website’s structure and content.
+Consistency and StandardizationConsistent and standardized navigation helps users quickly understand the website’s structure and content. - Apply a consistent layout and design language.

 - Use standard iconography and typography.